Our inclusivity statement

 Physical disability

-We do our best to include and work with physical disability, both visible and invisible (both Jewels and Mark have invisible disabilities) Our online event may be more accessible to those with physical disabilities.
+I do my best to include and work with physical disability, both visible and invisible (I have disability myself) my online event may be more accessible to those with physical disabilities.
 For the in-person workshops it’s more limiting as the land at EarthHeart is wild forest and this wild untouched nature is what holds the work and is a key aspect.

 This means that it’s not suitable for wheelchair users or people who cannot walk more than approx 100 metres without assistance.
 We don’t have the funds to develop the land to create more options, but we hope to in the future.
 Meanwhile we are always willing to do what we can and if we can make it possible do please get in touch.